acegroupproperty/2-BHK-Flat-in-Noida-/README.md

 The Noida International Airport, metro expansion projects, and expressway upgrades are playing a major role in boosting confidence among buyers looking for long-term residential opportunities in Noida.

-According to a recent [Hindustan Times report] (https://www.hindustantimes.com/real-estate/noida-international-airport-to-drive-real-estate-prices-plots-may-rise-28-apartments-22-101774581024570.html), infrastructure development around Noida and the Yamuna Expressway is significantly influencing residential demand and investment activity.
+According to a recent [Hindustan Times report](https://www.hindustantimes.com/real-estate/noida-international-airport-to-drive-real-estate-prices-plots-may-rise-28-apartments-22-101774581024570.html), infrastructure development around Noida and the Yamuna Expressway is significantly influencing residential demand and investment activity.

 This growing confidence is encouraging buyers to explore larger and more lifestyle-focused residential communities instead of conventional apartment projects.